gaetanlop/Hotel_Booking_Cancelation/README.md

  * The number of booking that were cancelled by the customer increases the chance of cancellation.
  * I think that the more number of total_of_special_requests, the less likely the cancellation.

-After finding out if my assumptions was valid or not, I explored how bookings price for each hotels evolve during the year, checked out the number of nights people stay at the hotel, explored the correlation between features, and finally, I checked if the data was imbalanced or not.
+After finding out if my assumptions were valid or not, I explored how bookings price for each hotels evolve during the year, checked out the number of nights people stay at the hotel, explored the correlation between features, and finally, I checked if the data was imbalanced or not.
 Below are a few highlights from the things I looked at:

 ![alt text](https://github.com/gaetanlop/Hotel_Booking_Cancelation/blob/master/price%20evolution.PNG)